anodyne/nova/README.md

     * View the main page
     * View the admin page (no difference between this and the main page)
     * View site credits
+* Please see the [Repository Branches](https://github.com/anodyne/nova/wiki/Repository-Branches) document for information and descriptions of the branches available in the repository.

 ## Version History